IgniteUI/igniteui-docfx/en/components/themes/sass/component-themes.md

 @include css-vars($another-avatar-theme);
 ```

-In the above code, the de facto global theme is now the `$another-avatar-theme` as it overwrites any previously included `igx-css-vars` mixins.
+In the above code, the de facto global theme is now the `$another-avatar-theme` as it overwrites any previously included `css-vars` mixins.

 This brings us to our next point.